Rev. Adam Ricks

 After a few years in Ardmore, Jacinda and I began to think and pray about planting a church.
 In 2008, the United Methodist Church declared its intention to begin starting many new churches in the denomination.
 I put my name in the hat to be considered when Oklahoma began to start new churches.
 In the fall of 2009, I heard that Acts 2 United Methodist Church had a desire to mother a church in North East Edmond.
 The District Superintendent sent me to New Church Leader Institute where Jacinda and I were guided through the discernment process.
 Today Connect is a thriving church that is actively engaged in the community and we are looking forward to opening the new church building in late 2016

 Matt Austin is Connect Church’s Associate pastor.
 Matt has been working at Connect since 2012 and is a great addition to our team.
-A current seminary student at Saint Paul School of Theology, Matt knows how to connect with youth and and children to help nurture their spiritual growth.
+A graduate of Saint Paul School of Theology, Matt knows how to connect with youth and and children to help nurture their spiritual growth.